tomfried/django-tutorial-from-scratch/README.md

+**Table of Contents**
+- Setup Django Project
+- Switch to MariaDB instead of Sqlite3 (Optional)
+- Make Tweaks to File Structure
+  - Move static files to parent directory for all and rename "assets".
+  - Change "Hello World" to "Home" and make Controllers directory where all the backend code will live
+  - Create layout and add Header, Footer, and HTML Head as Partials/Templates
+- Create new Container/View (given current setup)
+- Create new Controller, View, AND Model (given current setup)

 ## Setup Django Project
 **Example is for `MAC` devices.
 Use `apt-get` or `yum` in place of `brew` commands for the equivalent on `Linux`.**
 1. Install Homebrew (used in place of `apt-get` and `yum` to install packages).